oschonrock/hibp/README.md

-You can try the `--toc` feature on hibp-server which may improve performance signficantly especially if you have limited free RAM for to OS to cache the disk.
+You can try the `--toc` feature on hibp-server which may improve performance signficantly especially if you have limited free RAM for the OS to cache the disk.

 ## Other utilities